MengyuLi982/HomePage/_pages/about.md

 Multi-Modal Fusion of Image Sequences for Dense Prediction with RGB and Event Cameras in Autonomous Driving

-My Master's thesis explores the integration of RGB and event camera data to enhance dense prediction tasks—such as semantic segmentation, depth estimation, and object detection—in autonomous driving.
+My Master's thesis explores the integration of RGB and event camera data to enhance dense prediction tasks—especially semantic segmentation—in autonomous driving.
 RGB cameras deliver high-resolution visual information essential for scene understanding, while event cameras provide high temporal resolution and dynamic range, enabling motion detection and perception under extreme lighting conditions.
 By fusing these complementary modalities, the system can construct a more complete and resilient representation of dynamic traffic environments.
 This research investigates multi-modal feature fusion strategies tailored for semantic segmentation.

 Semester Thesis
 ======